The Jurassic Coast

 Jurassic Coast Trust

 The Jurassic Coast Trust is the independent charity, responsible for managing the Jurassic Coast.
 Their mission is to enable everyone to have the best possible experience of the Jurassic Coast, whether they want to learn, enjoy, work or study.
-West Dorset Leisure Holidays is a business partner of the Jurassic Coast Trust and through the kindness of the guests that stay with us and their voluntary donations made with each booking, you have helped raise over £73,000 for the charity since 2008!
+West Dorset Leisure Holidays is a proud business partner of the Jurassic Coast Trust and through the kindness of the guests that stay with us and their voluntary donations made with each booking, you have helped raise over £100,000 for the charity since 2008!
 This allows them to continue to maintain and improve this coastline for everyone’s enjoyment.

 Plan your holiday